brunobg/webdevbook/docs/project/newproject.md

 | 9.  | Lack of IT Management                  | 6.2%       |
 | 10. | Technology Illiteracy                  | 4.3%       |

 Notice how the two main factors were linked to incomplete and changing requirements and lack of user involvement.
+If you are a software developer, play bingo with these 10 items.
+If your project has 5 or more of them... it's a bad sign.

 The rest of this chapter will go over many common problems, but here is a TL;DR: for you:

 :::tip